Chart Color Schemes

 An assessment of population growth drivers in Mount Nasura reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates, the estimated population of Mount Nasura as of November 2025 is around 3,276.
-This reflects an increase of 279 people since the 2021 Census, which reported a population of 2,997.
-The change is inferred from AreaSearch's estimation of the resident population at 3,259 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,174 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Mount Nasura's growth of 9.3% since the 2021 census exceeded the national average of 8.9%.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.
+Mount Nasura's population, as of November 2025, is estimated at around 3,215 people.
+This reflects an increase of 218 individuals since the 2021 Census, which reported a population of 2,997 people in the Mount Nasura statistical area (Lv2).
+The change is inferred from AreaSearch's estimate of 3,194 residents following examination of the latest ERP data release by the ABS in June 2024, along with an additional 23 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,152 persons per square kilometer, which is relatively aligned with averages seen across areas assessed by AreaSearch.
+Mount Nasura's growth rate of 7.3% since the census positions it within 2.4 percentage points of the national average (9.7%), indicating competitive growth fundamentals.
+Population growth in the area was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.

+However, all drivers including overseas migration and natural growth were positive factors.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Considering projected demographic shifts, an above median population growth is projected for Mount Nasura, with the suburb expected to grow by 578 persons to 2041, reflecting a gain of 17.0% over the 17 years.
+For areas not covered by this data, and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth is projected for statistical areas analysed by AreaSearch.
+The Mount Nasura (SA2) is expected to grow by 579 persons to 2041, reflecting a gain of 19.3% in total over the 17 years.

 Frequently Asked Questions - Population